K7CTC/direwolf/README.md

   * sets the FIX_BITS value equal to 1 (see Dire Wolf documentation)
   * establishes an AGWPE TCPIP socket interface on port 9292
   * establishes a KISS protocol over TCPIP socket interface on port 7373
-* configures Dire Wolf to run at boot (via Pi menu "autostart" functionality, not ideal)
+* configures Dire Wolf to run at boot (via Pi menu "autostart" functionality)

 ## Video Tutorial